-This summer, Hamline Votes members will develop educational and promotional materials.
+Fall 23, we finalized the AY24 and AY25 Hamline Votes plan, including the plans for Spring 2024-Spring 2025.
+Hamline Votes members will develop educational and promotional materials.
 The dissemination of educational materials and in-person events will begin in August, when students return to campus, and will increase through September and October leading up to the general election.